 At the Toledo Museum of Art, art education is connected to everything we do.
 We design classes, programs, and interactive experiences for people of all ages to help them engage with great art and with each other.
 The hands-on activities and photographs in this hallway provide a sampling of the multi-sensory and multimodal learning experiences available to our visitors through special exhibitions, class and public programs, and tours.

-We invite visitors of all ages to explore their creativity and play with the activities in these halls and throughout the Museum’s campus.
+We invite visitors of all ages to explore their creativity and play with the activities in the Community Gallery halls and throughout the Museum’s campus.

 Art Education Through the Ages